Samridhii1212/myquizapp/README.md

 - Session-based authentication prevents unauthorized access.

 #### Browse Quizzes
-- Quizzes are displayed in an easy-to-navigate interface with categories and quiz titles.
+- Quizzes are displayed in an with quiz titles.
-- Each quiz card shows relevant information, such as the quiz title and difficulty level.
+- Each quiz card shows relevant information, such as the quiz title,No of Questions ,Scores.

 #### Attempt Quizzes
 - Users can take quizzes in real time, answering multiple-choice questions.